-Only Section 501(c)(3) organizations may apply for grants from the Foundation.
+Only Section 501(c)(3) organizations who have been operating for 3 or more years may apply for grants from the Foundation.
 In addition, the organization must be qualified as 509(a)(1) or 509(a)(2) and such designation must appear on the IRS Determination letter.

-The Najim Charitable Foundation does not provide funding to higher education organizations or toward higher education, capital campaigns/expenditures, multi-year requests, sponsorships, galas, or events.
+The Najim Charitable Foundation does not provide funding to higher education organizations, individuals, capital campaigns/expenditures, multi-year requests, adult populations, sponsorships, galas, or events.

 The Organization Agreement